YalunWangyw26347/eco395m-midterm-project/README.md

 <h3>Introduction </h3>
 The "academic prestige chain" is a phenomenon that's long been observed in academia.
 It suggests that the prestige of the institution from which a candidate obtains their Ph.D. plays a significant role in their subsequent academic placement.
 Research consistently indicates that Ph.D. graduates from top-tier (often termed as "elite" or "Ivy League") institutions are more likely to secure faculty positions at similarly prestigious institutions.
-This project is also inspired by the finding of the paper “Quantifying Hierarchy and Dynamics in US Faculty Hiring and Retention” -- "Faculty hiring networks in the United States exhibit a steep hierarchy in academia and across all domains and fields, with only 5–23% of faculty employed at universities more prestigious than their doctoral university.”
-We are interested in the "academic prestige chain" and whether faculty hiring in the Economics department in the U.S. established the same pattern — limited mobility between the tier of faculties’ Ph.D. school and academic placement.
+The paper “Quantifying Hierarchy and Dynamics in US Faculty Hiring and Retention” suggests that "Faculty hiring networks in the United States exhibit a steep hierarchy in academia and across all domains and fields, with only 5–23% of faculty employed at universities more prestigious than their doctoral university.”
+We are interested in whether faculty hiring in the Economics department in the U.S. established the same pattern — limited mobility between the tier of faculties’ Ph.D. school and academic placement.
 The project also aims to investigate if gender plays a role in Ph.D. hiring.

 <h3> Sources of Data </h3>